- Roman Catholics Believe That The Magisterium Brings To Life The Supposedly Dead And Lifeless Scripture:

 "for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God."
 (1 Peter 1:23)

 If Roman Catholic officials are indeed correct in regards to the Bible being a dead letter, then it surely is odd that it proclaims itself to be a living, powerful, and even lucid guide for the average reader.
 The quoted excerpts above from Catholic literature can hardly be reconciled with what divine revelation proclaims about itself.
 The two are diametrically opposed to each other in this case.
 The Word of God obviously does not portray itself as needing to be unpackaged by a religious organization.
 How unfortunate, yet the Church of Rome publicly proclaims deep, heartfelt reverence for the Word of God.
-Why the irony?
-Is it even logically consistent to maintain that the Bible is divine, but dead, at the same time?
+This truly is ironic.

 Whenever the self-sufficiency of Scripture gets rejected, whatever it affirms, opposes, or says in general basically becomes irrelevant.
 This is a door to heresy.
 For proof of this, all that one has to do is look at all the abhorrent doctrines taught by groups who adamantly deny Sola Scriptura such as the Jehovah's Witnesses and Mormons.
 Cults like these are in much worse shape than anybody who relies on (with an open and prayerful heart) Scripture alone for discerning truth from error.
-Our Lord Jesus Christ rebuked the devil by saying the following three times in a row, "It is written" (Matthew 4:1-11).
+One can also take the time to examine all of the apostate denominations that reject biblical inerrancy.
+Nonetheless, our Lord Jesus Christ rebuked the devil by saying the following three times in a row, "It is written" (Matthew 4:1-11).
 Allow us to confidently follow His perfect moral example.
 Scripture is the safest route to use in building doctrine because it has been given to us by an infallible God.

 Never once does Scripture present itself as needing to be interpreted by an allegedly infallible church hierarchy.
 Who infallibly interprets the words of the infallible interpreter when people still fail to grasp allegedly infallible dogmas?
 If disagreements in interpretation of the Bible prove it to be obscure, then is God's existence proven to be obscure just because atheists disagree with us on that matter (Romans 1:18-20)?
-If we do not have the right to interpret Scripture apart from the Church of Rome, then how could we also make private interpretations of statements from the church fathers or official proclamations by Catholic officials?
 How can we adhere to a body of extra-biblical oral tradition when it has never even been clearly defined?
 What exactly constitutes tradition, anyway?